AutoMcG/steamdeck_tools/README.md

 # Restore

-Restore allows the user to replace library.css and library.js files with versions the user selects.
-Before any changes are made to either of these files, a copy is saved in ./vidswap/backup with the md5 checksum as part of the file name.
+Restore allows the user to replace library.css, library.js, and deck_startup.webm files with versions the user selects.
+Before any changes are made to any of these files, a copy is saved in ./vidswap/backup with the md5 checksum as part of the file name.
 Additionally, static versions of the files for known releases are stored in directories that follow the convention "BUILD_ID"_"VERSION_ID".

 To see what build and version your Steam Deck is running, execute `cat /etc/*-release` in terminal.